 I was a big fan and still am of Deus Ex: Human Revolution.
 Deus Ex: Mankind Divided is the sequel in this series and it starts off right after Human Revolution.

-Mankind Divided was supposed to be released to us in February 2016.
-However it was pushed to August 2016 to make sure that the game was polished enough, and that all of the kinks / bugs were corrected.
-I purposely did not look at any of the spoilers, nor did I look at the reviews.
-I wanted to make sure that I experienced the game like it should be, without any influence.
+Mankind Divided was supposed to be released to us in February 2016 but it was pushed to August 2016 to make sure that the game was polished enough and all of the kinks were removed.
+I purposefully did not look at any spoilers, nor did I look at reviews.
+I wanted to make sure that I experienced the game like it should be, without influence.

-Although Human Revolution was not the best game of all time, it did bring elements of FPS (First Player Shooter) with elements of a RPG (Role Playing Game) Upgrade System.
+Although Human Revolution was not the best game of all time, it did bring elements of FPS with elements of a RPG with its Augmentation Upgrade System.
 That combination with a great story, could lead to an amazing experience.
-Unlike most games, this does not have any multiplayer, which means it pretty much guarantees that that the focus of the game is on the story and does not split your attention on the fluff.
+Unlike most games, this does not have any multiplayer which guarantees that it focuses on the story and does not split their attention on fluff.

 Let us see how this game plays.

-You play as the augmented Adam Jenson: the same agent as in Human Revolution.
-However this time around, there is a lot of distrust between naturals (non augmented humans) and augmented humans which are enhanced with implants.
+You play as the augmented Adam Jenson.
+The same agent as in Human Revolution.
+This time around there is a lot of distrust between naturals (non augmented humans) and augmented humans which are enhanced with implants.
 Due to the Aug Incident in Human Revolution, pretty much everything has gone to the poops.
-This is kind of funny as, replace the augs vs humans, and replace them with race, and you have a similar climate in our reality today.
-The obvious difference is that we have not gone to war, and that the violence has not escalated to this tipping point.
+This is kind of funny as, replace the augs vs.humans and replace with race and you have a similar climate as today.
+However we have not gone to war and the violence has not escalated as much.
 I feel that many people will identify with the story in some way.

-You start the game in Dubai where the visuals are amazing.
-The first mission is to attend a deal go down.
-Unfortunately, that was a front, and you and your team are ambushed by some augmented mercenaries.
+You start the game in Dubai where the visuals are amazing and it was a mission to see a deal go down.
+Unfortunately that was a front and you and your team were ambushed by some augmented mercenaries.

 Shortly after when you arrive in Prague, you experience a bombing at a train station.
 Throughout the various missions, you try to find out who is behind these "Terrorist" attacks.
 The end of the story opens the door to another Deus Ex.